SMARTlab-Purdue/ros-tutorial-robot-control-vision/README.md

 # 2. Credits
 This tutorial is prepared by Arabinda Samantaray (samantar@purdue.edu) and Shaocheng Luo (scluo@purdue.edu).

+The repository is maintained by Ramviyas Parasurman (ramviyas@purdue.edu).

 We acknowledge the following sources which were used to prepare this tutorial:

 - http://wiki.ros.org/ROS/Tutorials